 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 redemption fee on shares held 90 days or less.

 The performance information shown does not reflect the deduction of the redemption fee;

 if it did, the performance would be lower.

-We expect modest global economic growth over the next several quarters.
-Subdued inflation in most of the world's major developed markets is likely to weigh on our asset class.
-However, a housing recovery and modest job gains in the U.S. support gradual economic improvement, but fiscal policy concerns could weigh on growth.
-Recessionary conditions in Europe appear to be ending and competitive adjustments are under way, but growth could be challenged without a stronger fiscal and monetary union.
-Japan's stimulative monetary and fiscal policies are boosting consumer spending and economic output, but structural reforms are necessary for sustained growth.
-Slower global economic growth and rising U.S. interest rates present headwinds to many emerging markets, but their overall growth rates still exceed most developed markets.
-China seems to be stabilizing at lower, more sustainable growth rates as the economy transitions to a consumer focus, but an incremental approach to reforms may hinder growth in the coming years.
+We expect modest global economic growth over the next several quarters, but subdued inflation in most of the world's major developed markets is likely to weigh on our asset class.
+A housing recovery, decent job gains, favorable energy pricing, and reduced fiscal headwinds support gradual U.S. economic growth.
+Europe has started to recover, but requires major competitive adjustments to sustain positive momentum.
+Japan's stimulative monetary and fiscal policies have provided a positive economic jolt, but structural reforms are necessary for sustained growth.
+Slower global economic growth and rising U.S. interest rates present headwinds to many emerging markets, but their overall growth rates still exceed developed markets.
+Even if the near-term environment presents challenges, we believe the market will reward our disciplined and consistent approach to investing over the long term.